nickbnf/glogg/README.md

 ## Contact
+You can reach out to me on github.

 Please visit glogg's website: http://glogg.bonnefon.org/

-The development mailing list is hosted at http://groups.google.co.uk/group/glogg-devel
+The glogg development mailing list is hosted at http://groups.google.co.uk/group/glogg-devel